aarontocenter/lsdhh-documentation/docs/how-site-is-built/content-types.md

 Splash	              | Use splash content for pages that should have a minimal theme. this wasn't available in the Content menu.
 Not sure where these are created and used.
 Webform	              | Create a new form or questionnaire accessible to users.
 Submission results and statistics are recorded and accessible to privileged users.
 Only available to site admin.
 YouTube Video	      | Use to add a YouTube video to the site.
 Videos are tagged by video type so they display in the correct place.

+## Additional Notes

+- Expand all button on the "create resource" form is a special feature built with JavaScript.
+To "exapnd all" had to touch every part of the form which wasn't posssible without the custom JavaScript. **Put in content type notes?**